foundersandcoders/coursebook/src/workshops/git-workflow/index.md

 ### Step 4: make your changes

 It's important to avoid making unrelated changes as you work.
-It can be really tempting if you spot an obvious problem to just quickly fix it while you're doing some other work.
+It can be tempting to just quickly fix an error if you spot one while doing some other work.
 However this makes the Git history of changes really difficult to track.
-It's also confusing to try and review a pull request that has lots of random unrelated changes.
+It's also confusing to review a pull request that has lots of unrelated changes.

 1. Programmer 1 fixes **only the spelling typo** in the heading (WORKSHOW -> WORKSHOP).
    ```html